dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

 intro
 - explain higher level organization of *-nomics
   - reference notes from Pavel Pevzner's lecture
+  - define genomics in relation to epigenomics
+  - define transcriptomics
+  - define proteomics
 - lead into metanomics
 - also explain it in relation to probabilistic programming